 Disruption in Cable Television Viewership

-It is safe to say that there has been a disruption in the traditional media world that started years ago.
-First, time-shifted viewing habits became the norm, mostly caused by the advent of DVR recordings.
-Then, viewing habits changed again with various forms of OTT media and connected TV devices.
-The latter is most apparent in younger generations, where traditional TV viewing time has dropped by 40 percent over the course of the last five years, according to data recently released by Nielson.
+There has been a disruption in the traditional media world that started years ago.
+First, viewing habits shifted to when viewers wanted to watch shows and not when the shows actually aired.
+The advent of DVR recordings allowed this change in when television programs were viewed to occur.
+Then, viewing habits changed again with OTT media and connected TV devices (smart TVs).
+In younger generations, traditional TV viewing time has dropped by 40 percent over the course of the last five years, according to data recently released by Nielson.

-Connected TVs (or smart TVs) are televisions that have internet and Web 2.0 capabilities.
-This gives users the ability to download and run applications from various OTT media services.
-It is almost impossible to find a television retailing today that doesn’t have these capabilities.
+Connected TVs (or smart TVs) are televisions that have Internet and Web 2.0 capabilities.
+This capability gives users the ability to download and run applications from various OTT media services.
+According to the Parks Association, 50% of broadband households own at least one Smart TV.

-One of the most appealing aspects is that these campaigns require no minimum budget and a much lower initial budget (than traditional TV campaigns and media buys) in order to be effective.
-Video ads served on connected TV devices can be bought either on spot market or through private contracts, but the pricing model will almost always be on a cost per thousand impressions (CPM).
-Perhaps the biggest benefit is being able to bid on a per user basis.
+The most appealing aspect may be that these campaigns require no minimum budget and a much lower initial budget than traditional TV campaigns and media buys in order to be effective.
+Video ads on connected TVs can be bought either on Spot TV advertising, meaning you purchase an allotted time slot with a particular station, or through private contracts, but the pricing model will almost always be on a cost-per-thousand impressions (CPM).
+Perhaps the biggest benefit is being able to bid on a per-user basis.

 If you are a small business owner who thought about running a television media campaign but couldn’t afford it, the opportunity presented by connected TV and other OTT media services should not be ignored.

-Points Group has an in-house video production department, as well as a full-service digital marketing department with access to premium inventory across many different connected TV devices and over-the-top media services.
+Points Group has an in-house video production department, as well as a full-service digital marketing department with access to premium inventory across many different Connected TV devices and OTT media services.
 If you are interested in running a highly effective media campaign, contact our specialists for more information.